bmlt-enabled/bmlt-server-python-client/docs/apis/tags/RootServerApi.md

 import bmlt_client
 from bmlt_client.apis.tags import root_server_api
-from bmlt_client.model.user_create import UserCreate from bmlt_client.model.validation_error import ValidationError from bmlt_client.model.no_user_exists import NoUserExists from bmlt_client.model.user import User from bmlt_client.model.error_incorrect_credentials import ErrorIncorrectCredentials from bmlt_client.model.error_unauthenticated import ErrorUnauthenticated from pprint import pprint
+from bmlt_client.model.user_create import UserCreate from bmlt_client.model.authentication_error import AuthenticationError from bmlt_client.model.validation_error import ValidationError from bmlt_client.model.user import User from bmlt_client.model.not_found_error import NotFoundError from pprint import pprint
 # Defining the host is optional and defaults to http://localhost:8000/main_server
 # See configuration.py for a list of all supported configuration parameters.